 The UBMS program also provides fun and enriching activities including field trips to colleges around our region, cultural enrichment trips with out of state destinations; past destinations have included: Washington D.C., New York City, Orlando, Chattanooga, Chicago, Atlanta, and much more.
 Finally the great thing about UBMS is students that participate in the program receive a money stipend each semester and summer, that students can spend however they wish.

 To be eligible to participate in UBMS, students must meet ALL of the following criteria:

 Meet federal low-income guidelines OR be a potential first-generation college student (neither parent has a bachelor’s degree)

 2/3 of participants must be BOTH low-income and first-generation, with the remaining 1/3 being either/or.

 Have completed 8th grade, but not yet entered 12th grade

-Attend Harlan County High School or Bell County High School
+Attend Bell County High School, Harlan County High School, or Letcher County Central High School

 Have an expressed interest in studying science, technology, math, or science, (STEM) in college